codeconscious/codeconscious.github.io/_posts/2024-08-19-improved-processes.md

 I always felt a more asynchronous process there would be beneficial, so I'm glad my initial experiment was successful.

-Incidentally, I used [OpenShot Video Editor](https://www.openshot.org) for the recorded demo.
+Incidentally, I used [OpenShot Video Editor](https://www.openshot.org) for the prerecorded demo.
 It's free, open-source, and cross-platform, and it worked very well for my purposes.
 This time, I recorded the video and audio separately and then combined them in OpenShot, but I hope to streamline the process soon.